The Little Prince (2015 film): Release

 The Little Prince premiered out of competition at the Cannes Film Festival on 22 May 2015.
 The Little Prince made its US premiere at the Santa Barbara Film Festival on 3 February 2016.
 It was the first animated film to open the Santa Barbara Film Festival's Big Surprise Celebration since the exhibition started in 1985.

 Wild Bunch oversaw international film sales.
 The film was released theatrically in France on 29 July 2015 by Paramount Pictures and in Italy on 1 January 2016 by Lucky Red.
 It was released by Entertainment One in Quebec on 12 February 2016 and in the rest of Canada on 11 March.
 In the United Kingdom, Australia and New Zealand, where the film was originally picked up by The Weinstein Company, it was released on Netflix on 5 August 2016.
 Warner Bros. handled distribution in Austria, Germany and Japan.

-The film was to be released theatrically by Paramount under its own animation division in the United States on 18 March 2016 in RealD 3D.
+The film was to be released theatrically by Paramount under its own animation division in the United States on 18 March 2016 in RealD 3D, taking over the original release date of Paramount Animation's Monster Trucks.
 However, on 11 March, a week away from its release, Paramount dropped the planned release for the region.
 According to Cartoon Brew, Paramount left because the French producers did not pay an additional, previously agreed $20 million for the North American prints and advertising budget, though they still retained the distribution rights in said region.
 Netflix and Paramount eventually reached an agreement to distribute the film as the first animated Netflix Original, and released the film in North America on 5 August 2016.
 Due to Netflix's expiring distribution license, the film was quietly removed from the service in the US in May 2021, and the rights reverted to Paramount Pictures.